Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.hset(...)

-Set a field value in a hash structure, parameters are as follows:
+Set the value of a specific field in a hash structure.
+Parameters are as follows:

 Type |